Azure/azurehpc/experimental/wrf_on_cyclecloud/readme copy.md

 **If you get here, you have completed the WRF v4 setup!**

-Now you can shutdown and terminate the worker node (HBv2) used to perform these setup procedures.
+Now you can shutdown and terminate the HBv2 worker node used to perform these setup procedures.

 ## Running and Testing

-Connect to head node of your cluster and submit WRF v4 simulation job:
+Connect to head node of WRF Cluster and submit WRF v4 simulation job:

 > Where SKU_TYPE is the sku type you are running on and INPUTDIR contains the location of wrf input files (namelist.input, wrfbdy_d01 and wrfinput_d01)